ant-design/ant-design/components/table/demo/head.md

 ## en-US

-Use `filters` to generate filter menu in columns, `onFilter` to determine filtered result, and `filterMultiple` for indicate the selection way.
+Use `filters` to generate filter menu in columns, `onFilter` to determine filtered result, and `filterMultiple` to indicate whether it's multiple or single selection.

 Use `sorter` to make a column sortable. `sorter` can be a function `function(a, b) { ... }` for sorting data locally.